The

 me slowly, that just as I had discovered it, it had vanished, subsumed

-still there, I checked.
-I first got there in '71.
+still there when I finally arrived.
 Flew from New York

-so much now, but was back then.
+so much now, but was a lot back in '71.
 Found everything just as I imagined.

 Stayed in the Canyon, lived in a shack by Venice beach, met the weirdest